-Sweeping the Ruins is a co-op action-adventure game where players explore dangerous ruins and use traps in order to wound and kill a rampaging monster threatening their village.
+Sweeping the Ruins is a co-op action-adventure boss runner where players explore dangerous ruins and use traps in order to wound and kill a rampaging monster threatening their village.

 As the lead designer, I oversee the design and development of gameplay for Sweeping the Ruins from conception to its intended release in April 2021.
 I work closely with the other members of my team to ensure that each design decision supports our main pillars of gameplay: collaboration, ingenuity, and triumph.

 Leading a small team to design an untraditional trap-based combat system from scratch